The Highest Standard of Professional Investment Care

 Part of our process is to manage volatility through diversification.
 Mutual funds are inherently diversified because they hold many securities.
-When we take a balanced approach, we further diversify among stocks (equities) and bonds, not just one asset class.
+When we take a balanced approach, we further diversify among stocks (equity funds) and bonds (fixed income funds), not just one asset class.

 We achieve diversification among equities by region (domestic versus global), sector (companies in various industries such as financial, resource, technology, manufacturing, etc.), and market capitalization (large versus small companies).

-Bonds are diversified by duration (a measure of price sensitivity to interest rate changes), credit quality, issuer type (federal, provincial, corporate), region (domestic, foreign), and type (e.g.; mortgage bonds, convertible debentures, etc.)
+Bonds and other fixed income investments are diversified by duration (a measure of price sensitivity to interest rate changes), credit quality, issuer type (federal, provincial, corporate), region (domestic, foreign), and type (e.g.; mortgage bonds, convertible debentures, etc.)

 Finally, we like to diversify among managers who exhibit differences in management style (e.g., growth versus value).